paritytech/parity-common/README.md

 # parity-common
-Umbrella for common crates used in Parity projects
+Collection of crates used in Parity projects